 Cryogenic samples are often tough to manage because re-labeling them can require thawing the sample.
 There are two ways of re-labeling samples without compromising the integrity of the sample by thawing it:

-- Apply CryoSTUCK® labels to already frozen vials and tubes under deep-freeze conditions (-80°C).
+- Apply CryoSTUCK® labels to already frozen vials and tubes under deep-freeze conditions (-80°C), for subsequent storage in cryo conditions, including liquid nitrogen (-196°C).
 These cryogenic labels are specifically designed to adhere to frozen surfaces.
 They are available in transparent and blackout formats for over-labeling.